 Enable objectives and benefits of the MHHS programme to be delivered; and

-Be clear, transparent and appropriate for different requirements of the programme, e.g. licence obligations, programme management, programme management budget, and change process.
+Be clear, transparent and appropriate for different requirements of the programme, e.g., licence obligations, programme management, programme management budget, and change process.

 Ofgem has confirmed that Elexon will be obligated under the BSC to act as the Senior Responsible Owner (SRO) and MHHS Implementation Manager (IM).
 Ofgem’s role is Programme Sponsor.
-Ofgem has consulted on its proposed Sponsor role, and has set out and consulted on proposed thresholds for Ofgem intervention or decision.
+Ofgem has consulted on its proposed Sponsor role and has set out and consulted on proposed thresholds for Ofgem intervention or decision.
 These include a material impact to the MHHS Target Operating Model, material impacts to Programme cost and benefits (£5m per a single decision or £20m for a cumulative decision), and/or a material impact to consumers or competition.
 Ofgem and the programme are supported by an Independent Programme Assurance (IPA) provider which will have a wide-ranging assurance remit across programme delivery.
 Elexon’s Board will ensure MHHS Programme separation (alongside the IPA) and manage the BSCCo Business Plan (budget process), as per their obligation.

 An overarching Programme governance structure has been directed by Ofgem in autumn 2021 through their Significant Code Review (SCR) powers.
 Ofgem’s direction places programme governance arrangements through the BSC.
 The BSC Programme documents, including the governance arrangements, can be changed after Ofgem direction through the Programme change process.
 This document is subject to MHHS Programme Participant change via the Change Control Process.